Carlos Correa knows a few things about walkoffs. (Photo by F. Carter Smith)

 Carlos Correa continues to swing with authority for the Astros.
 (Photo by F. Carter Smith)

-Carlos Correa is back to winning games for the Houston Astros.
+Carlos Correa is one of the bats the Astros need to get going.
 (Photo by F. Carter Smith)

-Carlos Correa is ready to celebrate.
+Carlos Correa is always ready to celebrate big moments.
 (Photo by F. Carter Smith)

 The Houston Astros don’t need any trust exercises.
 Alex Bregman, Carlos Correa and company’s trust in each other is absolute.
 No backwards free falls, counting-on-somebody-to-catch-them routines — or corporate shamans — necessary.